-Clearly, it is an insufficiency of the Pfeifer-coworkers theory \cite{r13} that the EM momentum in a medium cannot be uniquely determined.
+Clearly, it is an insufficiency of the Pfeifer--coworkers theory \cite{r13} that the EM momentum in a medium cannot be uniquely determined.
 Photons are the carriers of EM momentum for radiation EM waves.
-According to Pfeifer-coworkers theory, the momentum of a specific photon in a medium could be Abraham's, Minkowski's, or even arbitrary; thus leading to the momentum not having a determinate value.
+According to Pfeifer--coworkers theory, the momentum of a specific photon in a medium could be Abraham's, Minkowski's, or even arbitrary; thus leading to the momentum not having a determinate value.

-In Barnett's theory \cite{r19}, the argument for supporting Abraham momentum is based on the analysis of Einstein-box ~thought ~experiment ~by ~the ~``center-of-mass-energy'' approach, where global momentum-energy conservation law is employed to obtain Abraham photon momentum and energy in the medium box in lab frame \cite{r7}.
-At first sight, such an approach is indeed impeccable.
-However on second thoughts, one may find that the approach itself has implicitly assumed the Abraham momentum to be the correct momentum; thus leaving readers an open question: Do the Abraham momentum and energy obtained still satisfy the global momentum-energy conservation law in all inertial frames of reference so that the argument is consistent with the principle of relativity?
+In Barnett's theory \cite{r19}, the argument for supporting Abraham momentum is based on the analysis of the Einstein-box ~thought ~experiment ~by ~the ~``center-of-mass-energy'' approach, where the global momentum--energy conservation law is employed to obtain Abraham photon momentum and energy in the medium box in laboratory frame \cite{r7}.
+At first sight, such an approach is indeed impeccable; however, upon more careful investigation, one may find that the approach itself has implicitly assumed the Abraham momentum to be the correct momentum; thus leaving readers an open question: Do the Abraham momentum and energy obtained still satisfy the global momentum--energy conservation law in all inertial frames of reference so that the argument is consistent with the principle of relativity?

-Laue-M\o ller theory imposes four-vector covariance on the EM energy velocity in a moving medium, where the energy velocity is defined as Poynting vector divided by EM energy density \cite{r15,r16}.
+Laue--M\o ller theory imposes four-vector covariance on the EM energy velocity in a moving medium, where the energy velocity is defined as the Poynting vector divided by EM energy density \cite{r15,r16}.
 Obviously, the Poynting vector is assumed to be the EM power flow in the moving medium.
-In Mansuripur-Zakharian theory, the Poynting vector is also assumed to be the EM power flow in any system of materials \cite{r18}.
-The two theories have the same basic assumption, but they result in completely different physical conclusions: Minkowski momentum is the unique momentum for Laue-M\o ller theory, while Abraham momentum is the unique momentum for Mansuripur-Zakharian theory.
+In Mansuripur--Zakharian theory, the Poynting vector is also assumed to be the EM power flow in any system of materials \cite{r18}.
+The two theories have the same basic assumption, but they result in completely different physical conclusions: Minkowski momentum is the unique momentum for Laue--M\o ller theory, while Abraham momentum is the unique momentum for Mansuripur--Zakharian theory.
 From this, one may have every reason to question the justification of the assumption used in their theories: Does the Poynting vector really represent the EM power flow in any system of materials, including the moving medium?